 Shirley Fry Irvin

 With grit and tremendous concentration, Fry was a strong competitor against the great Maureen Connolly.
 Fry also joined Doris Hart in an unstoppable doubles team, taking 11 major titles in the early 1950’s.
-Following a brief retirement, Fry was invited to compete on the 1956 Wightman Cup Team and, in an amazing comeback, went on to win the Wimbledon, U.S., and Australian singles championships.
+Following a brief retirement, Fry was invited to compete on the 1956 Wightman Cup Team and in an amazing comeback, went on to win Wimbledon, U.S. Open, and Australian singles titles.

 While in Australia, Fry met and married Karl Irvin, a U.S. advertising executive and tennis umpire, with whom she had four children.
 She taught and continued to play competitively for the next three decades.
 In 1987, Fry was honored with the USTA’s Service Bowl Award.

 - 17 Grand Slam titles (4 Singles, 12 Doubles, 1 Mixed Doubles)

 Ranked in USTA Top 10 from 1944 to 1956; No.1 in 1956

 Winner of USTA Girls’ Sportsmanship Trophy Award 1945

 U.S. Girls’ 18 Champion in Singles (1944, 1945), Doubles (1943), and Indoor Singles and Doubles (1943)